Skip to main content

 Does St Lucia offer Schengen visa-free travel?

 Yes.
-St Lucia passport holders can travel to the Schengen Area visa-free for short stays of up to 90 days within any 180-day period.
-This covers 27 European Union member states plus associated Schengen non-EU countries.
+St Lucia passport holders can travel to the Schengen Area visa-free for short stays of up to 90 days within any 180-day period, covering 27 EU member states and associated Schengen non-EU countries.
+UK visa-free access is also available for visits of up to six months.

 Sources: cipsaintlucia.com